eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 ### U-Boot

 The rpi4-64 target, similar to qemux86_64, directly uses [meta-rauc-community/meta-rauc-raspberrypi](https://github.com/rauc/meta-rauc-community/tree/master/meta-rauc-raspberrypi) which also has a great README, explaining the details of the integration.
 This meta-layer includes quite a lot of rpi4-64 specific recipes and depends on the fact that the meta-raspberrypi layer provides a recipe for custom boot scripts.
-Such a recipe, in general, for U-Boot based targets is not available and has to be manually created.
+Such a recipe, in general, for U-Boot-based targets is not available and has to be manually created.
 That is why, [meta-rauc-community/meta-rauc-sunxi](https://github.com/rauc/meta-rauc-community/tree/master/meta-rauc-sunxi) might provide a better example in a more general case.

 The Leda quickstart images that use U-boot as a bootloader are based on the ideas in `meta-rauc-sunxi`.
 We will now go into more detail on how to integrate such a U-Boot target that requires a more "from-scratch" integration.